giotto-ai/gtda-docs/dev/_sources/theory/glossary.rst

 :math:`n`-chain.
 Elements in the kernel of :math:`\partial` are called *cycles*, and elements in the image of :math:`\partial` are called *boundaries*.
 Notice that every boundary is a cycle.
-This fact is central to the definition of .
+This fact is central to the definition of homology.

 A *chain map* is a :math:`\Bbbk`-linear map :math:`f : C \to C'` between chain complexes such that :math:`f(C_n) \subseteq C'_n` and